caradoc-paris-saclay/caradoc/README.md

 # CARaDOC website

-## Credits

-We want to thank ndrewtl for the inspiration he gave us in order to get started.
-Check is project here:

-[Airspace Jekyll](https://github.com/ndrewtl/airspace-jekyll/fork), put in your content, and go!

 ## For developers

 Have a look at the project wiki to get started with the web development.